Wenhe-Lin/intro-r-project-2018/README.txt

-Do you remember the 21st afternoon of september?
+kkDo you remember the 21st afternoon of september?